vectordotdev/timber-elixir/README.md

 ```

 Any of your scopes piped through the `:logging` pipeline will now have their
-context automatically collected by Timber.
+context and/or events automatically collected by Timber.
 You can also add Timber to an
 existing pipeline or pass multiple pipeliness to `Phoenix.Router.pipe_through/1`.

+Note: If you use both, it's recommended that the `Timber.ContextPlug` be called
+first.

 ### Ecto